Settings

 adjust the volume;

-conduct sound testing;
+conduct audio testing;

 activate the Noise Suppression mode;

-enable Microphone Gain Control (the system automatically adjusts the microphone gain).
+Enable Microphone Gain Control (the system automatically adjusts the microphone gain).
 This setting is available if one of the echo cancellation modes is selected.

-# Video settings
+# Video Settings

-# Main Camera
+# Main camera

 # Monitor Management